mikegrudic/pytreegrav/README.md

 %time a_brute = BruteForceAccel(x,m)
 ```

-    CPU times: user 2.26 s, sys: 62 ms, total: 2.32 s
+    CPU times: user 608 ms, sys: 8 ms, total: 616 ms
-    Wall time: 2.32 s
+    Wall time: 614 ms
-    CPU times: user 3.94 s, sys: 66 ms, total: 4.01 s
+    CPU times: user 626 ms, sys: 4.01 ms, total: 630 ms
-    Wall time: 4.01 s
+    Wall time: 629 ms
-    CPU times: user 29.5 s, sys: 203 ms, total: 29.7 s
+    CPU times: user 15.8 s, sys: 16 ms, total: 15.8 s
-    Wall time: 29.6 s
+    Wall time: 15.8 s
-    CPU times: user 1min 2s, sys: 274 ms, total: 1min 2s
+    CPU times: user 37.6 s, sys: 8.05 ms, total: 37.6 s
-    Wall time: 1min 2s
+    Wall time: 37.5 s

-pykdgrav also supports OpenMP multithreading, but no support for higher parallelism is implemented.
-We can make it even faster by running in parallel (here on a dual-core laptop):
+pytreegrav also supports OpenMP multithreading, but no support for higher parallelism is implemented.
+We can make it even faster by running in parallel:

 ```python
 %time a_tree = Accel(x,m,parallel=True)
 ```

-    CPU times: user 5.38 s, sys: 83.8 ms, total: 5.46 s
+    CPU times: user 1.65 s, sys: 28 ms, total: 1.68 s
-    Wall time: 2.18 s
+    Wall time: 166 ms

-Nice, basically perfect scaling.

 The treecode will almost always be faster than brute force for particle counts greater than ~10000.
-Below is a tougher benchmark for more realistic problem, run on a single core on my laptop.
+Below is a tougher benchmark for more realistic problem, run on a single core.
 The particles were arranged in a Plummer distribution and an opening angle of 0.7 was used instead of the default 1:

 ![Benchmark](./CPU_Time.png)